ASzot/imagination-augmented-agents-tf/README.md

 # Imagination Augmented Agents
-Tensorflow implementation of <a href'https://arxiv.org/abs/1707.06203'>Imagination Augmented Agents</a> by DeepMind, published as a conference proceeding at NIPS 2017.

 ## Description
+Tensorflow implementation of [Imagination Augmented Agents]('https://arxiv.org/abs/1707.06203') by DeepMind, published as a conference proceeding at NIPS 2017.
+This paper combines model free and model based RL in an agent that constructs implicit plans by learning to interpret predictions from a learned environment model.

+The agent has its own internal simulations using a learned environment model (this is trained independently of the agent).
+This environment model is trained independently of the agent on future frame and reward prediction conditioned on action using a baseline actor (a2c) to simulate a number of games.
+The environment model can then be used to simulate a number of trajectories for the imagination augmented agent.
+To efficiently use these simulations, the agent learns an encoder that extracts information from these imaginations beyond simply rewards.

-## Prereqs
+## Prerequisites
 - TensorFlow 1.4.1
 - NumPy 1.14.0